 Here are a handful of prominent marketers that you can follow directly or put in a Twitter list to stay ahead of the curve on industry trends.

 Klout Score: 88

 Author and entrepreneur Guy Kawasaki has established himself as one of the influential voices of Silicon Valley.
 He worked at Apple back in the 1980s and helped market the Macintosh computer to software and hardware developers.
 He later co-founded Alltop, which aggregates news stories from across the web on topics ranging from photography to politics.

 Klout Score: 75

-Seth Godin is an author, entrepreneur and public speaker who has been a thought leader in concepts like permission marketing (as opposed to that interruption marketing that everyone dreads).
+Seth Godin is an author, entrepreneur, and public speaker who has been one of a few thought leaders in concepts like permission marketing (as opposed to that interruption marketing that everyone dreads).
 He’s a prolific blogger and has written 14 best-selling books.
-Godin has founded numerous companies, including Squidoo, an open platform that allows you to create and share webpages about your interests.
+Godin has founded numerous companies, including Squidoo, an open platform that allows you to create and share web pages about your interests.